ad-mz/R-Data-Analysis/README.md

-# R Case Studies: Iris, mtcars, and Formula 1 Data
+# R Case Studies: Iris and mtcars Datasets

 ## Overview
-This contains exploratory and statistical analyses using RStudio.
+This repository contains exploratory and statistical analyses using RStudio.
-It showcases three case studies:
+It showcases two classic datasets often used in data science education and practice:
 - **Iris Dataset**: Classification and visualization of flower species.
 - **mtcars Dataset**: Regression analysis and performance insights for car attributes.
-- **Formula 1 Dataset**: Race performance trends and driver/team comparisons.

-The goal is to demonstrate data cleaning, visualization, and modeling workflows in R, highlighting how R can be applied to both classic datasets and real-world sports data.
+The goal is to demonstrate data cleaning, visualization, and modeling workflows in R, highlighting how R can be applied to structured datasets for meaningful insights.

 ---